 Like all businesses we have had to think hard as we move into a new phase of global challenge & change.
 Tacit Tacit is committed to #positivegrowth and to meet this commitment we feel our businesses needs a stronger public presence in our home town of Dunoon.

 So, we are opening a new shop premises in Dunoon.
 The shop will provide work space to complimentary design businesses and play host to events and exhibitions that support public engagement with design and sustainable development.

-The shop is called the POP Shop, POP being the People Of Place - a strand of our research that has led us to make fizzy Pop amongst other heritage products.
+The shop is called the POP Shop, POP being the People Of Place.

 Walter has an extensive knowledge of gaming heritage and digital communications.
 This interest has inspired a collection of prints, animations and the creation of D-fax, a Ceefax inspired communication channel for Dunoon.